Hostage Situation In Alabama Ends With Child Safe

 Two high-profile figures revealed to the NY Times this weekend that they are gay.

 The first was Phoenix Suns President Rick Welts, who came out in a lengthy profile published on Sunday.
 Welts said that he met with a number of people to deliver the news, including NBA commissioner David Stern, who later told the Times he'd known Welts was gay for some time.
-(After their meeting, they hugged for the first time in their friendship, according to the profile.)
+(After their meeting, they hugged for the

 As you might have heard by now, there's a big giant wedding taking place on Friday and it'll be broadcasted for the entire world to watch.